TheochemUI/eOn/docs/source/tutorials/akmc.md

 Left to right, reactant, saddle and product configurations.
 ```

-Subsequent runs of EON will show an increasing confidence as the event table (in
+Subsequent runs of eOn will show an increasing confidence as the event table (in
 the specified energy window) becomes complete:

 ```{code-block} bash